salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-implement-sdk.md

 > Do not use the JB4A-SDK-iOS podspec.
 Use the [JB4A SDK podspec](https://cocoapods.org/?q=jb4a) instead.

-> Threading caution - The JB4ASDK is not thread-safe.
-We do not recommend mixing API calls to the SDK on different threads.
-Make all calls to the SDK API on the same thread.
-You can call the SDK from the main thread or from a background thread, but make all calls to the SDK on the same thread.

 <h4>Configure the SDK with CocoaPods</h4>

 Follow the [CocoaPods installation instructions](https://guides.cocoapods.org/using/using-cocoapods.html) using **JB4ASDK** as a dependency in the podfile.
 Open up the *.xcworkspace created by the install process with Xcode and start using the SDK.